-Therefore, I, the Most Reverend Gerald L. Vincke, Bishop of Salina, hereby promulgate the revised Safe Environment Program for the Diocese of Salina, to become effective July 1, 2020.
-Notification of this promulgation is to be published to the faithful in the July 2020 Salina Diocesan News Bulletin, and the full documentation is to be made available on the Diocesan Website and in the Diocesan Policy Manual.
-Given this fifteenth day of June in the year of our Lord two thousand and twenty.
+Therefore, I, the Most Reverend Gerald L. Vincke, Bishop of Salina, hereby promulgate the Safe Environment Program for the Diocese of Salina, to become effective July 1, 2022.
+Notification of this promulgation is the be published to the faithful in the July 2022 Salina Diocesan News Bulletin, and the full documentation is to be made available on the Diocesan Website and in the Diocesan Policy Manual, and a copy to each of the parishes and schools in the diocese.
+Given this fifteenth day of June in the year of our Lord two thousand and twenty-two.

-Sincerely yours in Christ
+Sincerely yours in Christ,